 |45 credits total (at least 30 credit hours in residence, in the major)|

 A master’s degree candidate must earn a minimum of 45 credits at the graduate level and complete a thesis approved by their thesis committee.
 Of the 45 credits, 24 credits must be earned in graded classroom courses.
 Nine credits must be in courses numbered 600-699, which may be graded or pass/no pass.
 Students are urged to take lecture-based courses when offered if they are appropriate for their sub-discipline, but 600 level credits may also be earned through non-lecture courses such as 601 Research, 605 Reading, 607 Seminar.
 Masters students may NOT register for 603, which is reserved for doctoral students.
 Up to 15 credits may, with the approval of the graduate advisor, be taken in related sciences.
 As part of the total credits for the degree, nine credits of Thesis (GEOL 503) are required.
 The remaining credits may include independent work, such as reading and research, and/or the departmental seminar.
 The seminar, in which outside speakers, faculty, or graduate students speak on some topic of general interest, is held once weekly in the afternoon during fall, winter, and spring terms.
 All students are required to register for one hour of seminar (GEOL 507) credit each term.
-Students are also expected to take GEOL 607—New Graduate Seminar during their first fall term, and GEOL 607—Graduate Seminar when it is offered during other terms.
+Students are also expected to take GEOL 607—New Graduate Seminar series during their first year, and GEOL 607—Graduate Seminar when it is offered.
 Students may transfer up to 6 hours of graduate work from another non Oregon University System institution.
 A form must be filed with the Graduate School requesting transfer of these credits.

 A minimum of 30 credit hours, over a minimum of two terms, must be taken on the Eugene campus.
 Graduate students at the University may, with advisor and departmental approval, take graduate courses at institutions in the Oregon University System participating in the Joint Campus program.
 A student registers for these courses with the University of Oregon registrar, who records each grade on the academic record under Joint-Campus Course (JC 610).
 The student must be a matriculated UO graduate student in an advanced degree program and registered for UO courses the same term the JC 610 course is taken.
 A maximum of 15 JC credits may be applied toward a graduate degree program.
 Forms are available at the Office of the Registrar.